 If you have questions or need help with resources, call 2-1-1.
 Operators will help connect you to resources and social programs.

-CAP4KIDS has a comprehensive list of community resources available during the coronavirus crisis.
-Resources include city services, food assistance, emergency housing, unemployment benefits, educational resources, mental health assistance, and fun activities.
+CAP4KIDS has a comprehensive list of community resources available for families and parents.
+Resources include food assistance, emergency housing, unemployment benefits, educational resources, mental health assistance, and fun activities.

 Food and Grocery Resources in Columbus